-PODCC INDUSTRIAL ACTION: FEEDBACK AND LEARNING (23)76 The Industrial Action: Feedback and Learning report was presented to members.
 The report provides an overview of the strategic approach to planning for notified days of industrial action between December 2022 and February 2023.

-A de-brief session took place in March 2023 with managers and services previously impacted, to inform our future approach to managing services and minimising the impact on service delivery to our community during periods of industrial action. perious of industrial action.
+A de-brief session took place in March 2023 with managers and services previously impacted, to inform our future approach to managing services and minimising the impact on service delivery to our community during periods of industrial action.

 The People, Organisational Development and Culture Committee NOTED and TOOK ASSURANCE from the report.

-PODCC (23)77 HEALTH EDUCATION AND IMPROVEMENT WALES (HEIW): QUALITY ASSURANCE PROCESS Professor Kloer presented the Health Education and Improvement Wales (HEIW): Quality Assurance Process.
+HEALTH EDUCATION AND IMPROVEMENT WALES (HEIW): QUALITY ASSURANCE PROCESS

+Professor Kloer presented the Health Education and Improvement Wales (HEIW): Quality Assurance Process.

 Every year the General Medical Council (GMC) run the annual National Training Survey (NTS) to gain a deeper understanding of the experiences of our trainees and trainers.
-The survey is open for responses between the months of March and May and is an integral part of the GMC's work to monitor and report on the quality of medical education and training The reports now include more data on trainee experiences, therefore the targeted visits are now more specific.
+The survey is open for responses between the months of March and May and is an integral part of the GMC's work to monitor and report on the quality of medical education and training

+The reports now include more data on trainee experiences, therefore the targeted visits are now more specific.

 The reports have been submitted to Directorates and the Medical Education Board.

 In response to Professor Gammon's query regarding the objectivity of scrutiny of the reports, Professor Kloer confirmed that there are several layers of scrutiny, including the Medical Education Board.
 He explained that the Medical Education department provide support, but it is for the departments to implement changes.

 Issues have been identified in Surgery in Bronglais and Glangwili hospitals.
 A programme of events has been arranged to support that.
-Thospitalo.
-71 programmo or overtio had boom arranged to support that.

 There are currently 19 risks on the HEIW risk register.
-16 of these risks There are currently to have on the tribity had register.
-To or these have relate to the experience of trainees and 3 relate to trainer experiences.
+16 of these risks relate to the experience of trainees and 3 relate to trainer experiences.